-If you have any concerns we recommend you speak to your child's class teacher initially, and at the earliest opportunity.
-If after your discussion you are not happy that the concerns are being managed and feel that your child is still not making progress you should speak to the SEND co-ordinator or Head teacher.
-If you are still not happy you can speak to the school SEN Governor.
+If you have any concerns, we recommend you speak to your child's class teacher initially, and at the earliest opportunity.
+It may then be appropriate to have a joint discussion with your child's class teacher and the SEND co-ordinator or Head teacher.
+We also have a link-SEND Governor.